AUTHTokenDAO/AIP/template.md

 # Unresolved Questions
 [unresolved]: #unresolved-questions

-- What parts of the design do you expect to resolve through the DIP process before this gets merged?
+- What parts of the design do you expect to resolve through the AIP process before this gets merged?

 - What parts of the design do you expect to resolve through the implementation of this feature?

-- What related issues do you consider out of scope for this DIP that could be addressed in the future independently of the solution that comes out of this DIP?
+- What related issues do you consider out of scope for this AIP that could be addressed in the future independently of the solution that comes out of this AIP?

 # Deployment Impact
 [deployment-impact]: #deployment-impact